Pulsar based modeling of point spread function of Fermi Large Area Telescope: Improved PSF model based on pulsar data

 Using the binned pulsed emission data as PSF templates, it is possible to construct the expected PSF for a source in a specific sky direction, based on the observed distribution of events within certain distance from the source as a function of the off-axis angle, $W(\cos\theta)$.
 The PSF in a given energy bin is found by summing the lookup table $T$ over the off-axis angle

 An alternative possibility is to re-use and improve the analytical model of the PSF described in section \ref{sec:psf} by fitting the parameters $f_c,\sigma_c,\gamma_c,\sigma_t,\gamma_t$ to the pulsed emission data.
 An example of such fitting is shown in Fig. \ref{fig:profile_3_5_7}, \ref{fig:profile_2_8_7} for a specific energy and off-axis angle bins by solid lines surrounded by gray shadings that show the 68\% uncertainty ranges of the model fits.
 To calculate these error bands, we have run Monte-Carlo simulations randomly displacing the PSF parameters from the best fit and noticing the PSF models for which the $\chi^2$ of the model fit does not exceed the best-fit model $\chi^2$ by more than $\Delta\chi^2=7.04$ (which corresponds to the $68\%$ confidence range for the six fitted parameters \citep{1976ApJ...208..177L}).
 These improved PSF models are compared with the initial PSF models from the IRF.
 Different types of the model-data discrepancies can be spotted for the PSF models from the IRF: a mismatch in the core of the PSF is visible in Fig. \ref{fig:profile_3_5_7}, a mismatch in the PSF tail is seen in Fig. \ref{fig:profile_2_8_7}.
 There are no such discrepancies in the re-fitted models that match the data by definition.

+As mentioned in the Introduction, PSF models can differ in shape (as shown in Fig. \ref{fig:profile_2_8_7} and Fig. \ref{fig:profile_3_5_7}) but can have the same 68\% containment radii, meaning that the containment radius is possibly not the only parameter useful for the model validation.
+This is illustrated by Fig. \ref{fig:containment_radius_68} from which one can see that the 68\% containment radii for both PSF agree with each other up to few percent.

 Table \ref{tab:psf_lookup} shows an example comparison of the original and revised PSF parameter tables for a specific energy bin, $1-1.7$~GeV, for the FRONT/BACK event grouping.
 The table also gives the $\chi^2$ of the pulsar data fits with the model PSF from the IRF file and best-fit model.